Inline Cache

 Install and Configure GemFire

 The first step is to install and configure GemFire on your system.
-Download and install VMware GemFire from Tanzu Network.
+Download and install VMware GemFire from Broadcom Support Portal.
 Follow the installation instructions in the GemFire documentation.

 Clone the Spring for GemFire Examples repository from GitHub.